JBGelsenorJ/RPG-Progression/README.md

 <h2 id="math">  RPG's Progression system: Different mathematical aproaches </h2>

-Like most of the factors involved in the development of videogames, maths are present in the way of how me design the progress of our different systems.
+Like most of the factors involved in the development of videogames, maths are present in the way of how we design the progress of our different systems.
 First we want to define how fast our player is going to progress over time.
 How much experience have players to invest into the game to gain a level?
 Is he going to need more experience each level?
 Or less?.
 These are both valid ways to create your leveling system.

 To clearly visualize the representation of this we use a experience curve.